oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/model-in-image/auxiliary-images.md

 Alternatively, you can run `/tmp/mii-sample/utils/wl-pod-wait.sh -p 3`.
-This utility script exits successfully when the designated number of WebLogic Server pods reach a `ready` state and have `restartVersion`, `introspectVersion`, `spec.image`, and `spec.serverPod.commonMounts.image` values that match their corresponding values in their domain resource.
+This utility script exits successfully when the designated number of WebLogic Server pods reach a `ready` state and have `restartVersion`, `introspectVersion`, `spec.image`, and `spec.serverPod.auxiliaryImages.image` values that match their corresponding values in their domain resource.

   {{%expand "Click here to display the `wl-pod-wait.sh` usage." %}}